Ukraine has widened the breach between U.S. and Persian Gulf countries

 The recent attacks heightened the Emiratis’ sense of vulnerability over the pending Iran nuclear deal, and they found the U.S. response lacking, according to the people familiar with exchanges between the two.

-Compounding their ire were reports that the administration is considering lifting its foreign terrorist organization designation of Iran’s Revolutionary Guard Corps as part of the nuclear negotiations.
+Compounding their ire were reports that the administration is considering lifting its designation of Iran’s Islamic Revolutionary Guard Corps as a foreign terrorist organization, as part of the nuclear negotiations.
 An IRGC delegation showed up at a defense show last week in Doha, Qatar — a regional rival for U.S. affections.
-Qatar insisted it had only invited Iran’s defense ministry, and didn’t know the IRGC was coming.
+Qatar insisted it had invited only Iran’s defense ministry, and didn’t know the IRGC was coming.
 The State Department released a statement saying it was “deeply disappointed and troubled” by the appearance.

 But the Arab states and others in the region share a concern about U.S. priorities regarding Tehran, said James Jeffrey, a former U.S. ambassador who served as the Trump administration’s envoy to defeat the Islamic State.
-Calling on the administration to take steps that would prove to Gulf allies that Biden is willing to embrace more than harsh rhetoric about Iran, Jeffrey described the action as “a football game where your team never scores any points and keeps on losing the ball, but the coach keeps yelling” that the team can win.
+Calling on the administration to take steps that would prove to gulf allies that Biden is willing to embrace more than harsh rhetoric about Iran, Jeffrey described the action as “a football game where your team never scores any points and keeps on losing the ball, but the coach keeps yelling” that the team can win.

 In response to the UAE appeals for more weapons, U.S. officials — juggling demands for Patriots and other interceptors from Saudi Arabia and European allies on NATO’s eastern flank — note that UAE stockpiles are far from depleted.
 The Emiratis already have more advanced U.S.-made weaponry than many American partners, including the THAAD system, which was first used in combat in response to the Houthi attacks.